Design in restaurants is art and science.

 Mild Appetite Stimulants

 Green and turquoise are mild stimulants: “Green signals edible, benign, non-poisonous plants.
 However, these plants are merely fibrous, not sugar packed like most colorful fruit, which provide a jolt of energy.
 These days, green is also associated with health.
-This is unsurprising, given that, again, most green things are fibrous and don’t have sugar.”
-So, although these colors are not as stimulating as the reds, they illicit very beneficial feelings and associations when it comes to the dining experience, particularly when it comes to health.
+This is unsurprising, given that most green things are fibrous and don’t have sugar.”

 The rest of the colors on the wheel are appetite suppressants.
-Food does not commonly exist in nature in these colors, at least not food that you would want to eat.
-As a result, these colors do not induce appetite and should be used sparingly or as a means to highlight more stimulating colors.
+Food does not commonly exist in nature in these colors, at least not food you would want to eat.
+As a result, these colors should be used sparingly.